-- · Students must replace lost cards. - A fee must be paid to the Activities Office. (\$20 for each ID Card replacement can be paid by credit card or apple pay.) - Lost cards may be replaced in the Caritas Christi Center. - Lost cards may be replaced by contacting security at idcardreplacement@smhs.org.
+- Students must replace lost cards. - A fee must be paid to the Activities Office. (\$20 for each ID Card replacement can be paid by credit card or apple pay.) - Lost cards may be replaced at the front welcome desk. - Lost cards may be replaced by contacting security at idcardreplacement@smhs.org.